tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

     fmap f (Just a)      = Just (f a)
 ```

-So we can `fmap` a function over a Maybe without having to unpackage it:
+So we can `fmap` a function over a Maybe without having to unpack it:
 ```haskell
 GHCi> fmap (+1) (Just 6)
 Just 7
 ```

-This is such a common operation that there is an operator alias for fmap: <$>
+This is such a common operation that there is an operator alias for fmap: `<$>`
 ```haskell
 GHCi> (+1) <$> (Just 6)
 Just 7